Summer weather can be unforgiving to older generations

 WICHITA, Kan.
-(KSNW) – Staying safe during the heat wave that is expected this week can be more challenging for older populations.
+(KSNW) – Staying safe during the expected heat wave this week can be more challenging for older populations.

 The first step to making sure you stay out of the emergency room is making sure you stay hydrated.